lanice/obsidian-rant/README.md

 ### Styling

-This is an example of how to apply markdown styling within the Rant code block, note the usage of double quotes:
+This is an example of how to apply markdown styling using the global markdown functions:

 ````markdown
 ```rant
-"**"{Hello|Hi|Hey}"**" world!
+[bold: {Hello|Hi|Hey}] world!
 ```
 ````
 Result: